aleckretch/Romaji-to-Japanese-Converter/README.md

 # Romaji-to-Japanese-Converter
 A Python script that converts Romaji to Hiragana and/or Katakana

-## How to run
+## Usage

-Download the convert.py file and run in shell using `python3 convert.py`.
+Import convert.py into a Python file and call the function `romajiToJapanese()` with your Romaji string as the input.
 The default character set is the Hiragana.
-Use asterisks to switch between the Hiragana and Katakana, such as `watashi wa *amerika*jin desu`.
+Use asterisks to switch between the Hiragana and Katakana.

+## Example usage

+Input: `convert.romajiToJapanese("Watashi wa *amerika*jin desu.")`
+Output: `convert.romajiToJapanese("わたし は アメリカじん です")`

+## Shell playground

+Run `python3 input_convert.py` to manually input Romaji strings for instant conversion.

 ## Features